Telecommuting Resources

 Procurement Process

-• Other peripherals and accessories– If you need to order and ship minor peripherals and accessories to support teaching or other essential activities to a faculty or staff member's home, you can work with a PCard holder in your department or Regional Support team to place orders using Berkeley's Amazon Business Account.
+• Other peripherals and accessories– If you need to order and ship minor peripherals and accessories to support teaching or other essential activities to a faculty or staff member's home, you can work with a PCard holder in your department or Regional Support team to place orders using Berkeley's Amazon Business Account(link is external).
 The Amazon Business account has the advantage of allowing for delivery to a nearby locker service to prevent porch piracy.
-If you have not used this service before and you have a Berkeley procurement card, please follow these instructions.
-You can also email creditcard@berkeley.edu for help setting up a new account.
+If you have not used this service before and you have a Berkeley procurement card, please follow these instructions(link is external).
+You can also email creditcard@berkeley.edu(link sends e-mail) for help setting up a new account.

 Get Connected green header